tmax818/phrg-transitioning-from-ruby-to-html/README.md

 * The Web is **not bound** to a specific operating system (Windows 10, Mac, or Linux, an internet kiosk on the corner).
-Its publication standards are [open][]\: they are not the intellectual property of any business and are free for anyone to learn.
+Its publication standards are [open][]\: they are not the intellectual property of any business and are free for anyone to learn
 * Web content can be enjoyed on a **variety** of browsers (Google Chrome, Microsoft Edge, Firefox, or even text-only browsers link [`links`][links])
 * Publication to the Web requires **no app store approval**: no gatekeepers, no